TotoroCat1/yani_poker/README.md

 python run_report_maker.py path1 path2
 ```

-Note3: if it is the first time to use your virtualenv, you need to run on `Command Prompt`: pip install numpy matplotlib pandas duckdb upsetplot
+Note3: if it is the first time to use your virtualenv, you need to run: `pip install numpy matplotlib pandas duckdb upsetplot`,
 before the code `run_report_maker.py`.
 This is just used to install the necessary python tools.

 Note4: path1 and path2 are the paths to your .tsv reports from Spectronaut.
 The two example files, Spectronaut_5007.tsv and Spectronaut_4994.tsv